(Information updated July 2019)

 Our supreme governing body is our Members’ Assembly, made up of delegates from the governing bodies of our 20 National Organisations.
 It decides on our Global Strategy, annual budget, financial statements and Global Policies.
 It also elects our International Board members.
 It is chaired by Joshua Liswood, who also chairs the International Board.

-The Members’ Assembly has two committees: the Audit and Compliance Committee (Andreas Buerge (Chair), Jane French and Marianne Barner) and the Nominating and Governance Committee (Julie Hamblin (Chair), Kazuyuki Mori, Lara Oyesanya, Juan-Emilio Posada and Allison Womack).
+The Members’ Assembly has two committees: the Audit and Compliance Committee (Andreas Buerge (Chair), Patsy Anderson, Marianne Barner, Bernard Daly, Jane French and Olivier Lefebvre) and the Nominating and Governance Committee (Julie Hamblin (Chair), Ranjan Chak, Kazuyuki Mori, Lara Oyesanya and Juan-Emilio Posada).

 Our International Board, responsible for overseeing management of our affairs, is comprised of up to 11 individuals, 7 of whom must also sit on the governing bodies of National Organisations.
 The Board has responsibility to oversee the management Plan International, Inc. by the Leadership Team.